Self-care

 What if you could create more positive emotional experiences and improve your emotional well-being?

 Improving your emotional well-being is not about stopping or avoiding uncomfortable emotional experiences.
-Emotions are a normal and necessary part of life – both emotions we like as well as those that are uncomfortable.
-Emotional well-being includes your emotional awareness, emotion regulation, and emotional recovery for optimal functioning.
+Emotions are an ordinary and necessary part of life – both emotions we like as well as those that are uncomfortable.
+Emotional well-being includes self-awareness, emotion regulation, and recovery for optimal functioning.
 Increasing emotional well-being is entirely possible.
 Emotional well-being skills can be built at any point in time.

 Here are some ways to have more emotional well-being: